luismirandad27/cheatsheets-4-fun/big-data-programming/databricks-certifications/Databricks_DataEngineer_Professional.md

     - Java Applications
     - Databricks SQL queries, alerts and dashboards
 - Run jobs with **job cluster**, **all-purpose cluster** or **SQL warehouse**.
+- Permissions:
+  - No Permissions: view job detaills and settings
+  - Can View: view results, spark UI, logs of a job run
+  - Can Manage Run: Run Now, cancel run.
+  - Is Owner: Edit job settings, modify permissions, delete job
+- **A job cannot have more than one owner.**
+- **A job cannot have a group as an owner.**

 <h4 style="font-style:italic;"> a.4.
 Databricks SQL </h4>